Land cost:

 Today’s run: None scheduled.

-Today's drive: 56 km (35 miles) from Tacna to Arica and about 90 km (55 miles) from Calama to San Pedro de Atacama.
+Today's flight: 2 hour flight from Santiago to Calama.
+Today's drive: 90 km (55 miles) from Calama to San Pedro de Atacama.

 Day on your own to relax, rest, recover and enjoy San Pedro de Atacama.